pauleveritt/react_typescript_jest/doc/testing/index.rst

 .. code-block:: typescript

-    import * as Enzyme from 'enzyme'
+    import * as Enzyme from 'enzyme';
-    import * as Adapter from 'enzyme-adapter-react-16'
+    import * as Adapter from 'enzyme-adapter-react-16';

     Enzyme.configure({
         adapter: new Adapter(),